blue-luke/cka-crash-course/exercises/12-ingress/instructions.md

 > **_NOTE:_** Kubernetes requires running an Ingress Controller to evaluate Ingress rules.
 Make sure your cluster employs an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 You can find installation guidance in the file [ingress-controller-setup.md](./ingress-controller-setup.md).
 If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating an Ingress"](https://learning.oreilly.com/scenarios/cka-prep-creating/9781492099130/).

+A multistep process, sucessful:
+- Creating and exposing a pod
+- Creating a clusterip service that points to that pod (80:8080).
+Give the clusterip service the external ip of the control plane node
+- Create an ingress.
+Enter the url, ingress class name, and point it to the correct backend service and port.
+It can all be done in the command line (in this case)
+- Curl the ip address.
+The url can be entered as part of the header, eg curl -H "Host: URL" IP

 1. Verify that the Ingress Controller is running.
 2. Create a new Deployment with the image `bmuschko/nodejs-hello-world:1.0.0`.
 3. Expose the Deployment with a Service of type `NodePort` on port 3000.